Top 5 Alaska Bear Tours: 1 Lake Clark 2 Brooks Falls 3 Katmai 4 Juneau 5 Wrangell

-Which bear viewing locations in Alaska get your heart beating and your hands shaking, as you come face to face with some of the most powerful land mammals on this planet?
-An Alaska bear safari is more than just a chance to take the perfect photo; it is an opportunity to walk in their BIG footsteps, learn a little about their daily life and habitat and head home with a richer understanding about the magnificent grizzly bears of Alaska.
+Alaska bear viewing gets your heart beating and your hands shaking, as you come face to face with some of the most powerful land mammals on this planet.
+An Alaska bear safari is more than just a chance to take the perfect photo; it is an opportunity to walk in their BIG footsteps, learn a little about their daily life and habitats and head home with a richer understanding about the magnificent grizzly bears of Alaska.
+We ‘walk you’ through our Top 5 Alaska bear tours which you should be considering including in your perfect Alaska wildlife holiday.

 Lake Clark National Park Bear Viewing